 Map: Lower Postill

-The Lower Postill area is a beautiful mostly open forest with numerous rock and contour features and a significant trail network.
+The Lower Postill terrain is a beautiful open forest with numerous rock and contour features and a significant trail network.

-This activity will be on a new expanded map.
+This activity will be on the same newly expanded map as the spring event here.
 For those who've done previous events here, the former sprint standard map has been redrafted to a forest standard and expanded to include new terrain.
-Come check it out!
+If you missed running on this fantastic new map in the spring, come check it out!